ObengKojo23/Ghana-Election-2024-Database-Project/README.md

    git clone https://github.com/ObengKojo23/Ghana-Election-2024-Database-Project.git
 2. **Download SQL Server Management Studio (SSMS)**
 You can download SQL Server Management Studio (SSMS) from the official Microsoft website: [Download SSMS](https://learn.microsoft.com/en-us/sql/ssms/download-sql-server-management-studio-ssms).
+3. Launch SSMS application and follow along to achieve similar outcome

 ## Database Creation ⚙️
-Before creating tables, we need to set up a database for our project.
-In SSMS, use the following SQL command to create the database:
+Before creating all our tables, we need to set up a `database` for our project.
+We need to click on new query in SSMS to open the query editor window.
+We use the following SQL command to create a `database`:

 A screenshot of the SQL command I used to create the database
 ![SQL to create the Database](./images/create_database.png)